nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/purging-audit-logs-nxp_logs.md

 </div>

-If you prefer you can find below the source of a PostgreSQL function that can be used to purge Audit entries older than a given date.&nbsp;You can easily adapt it:
+If you prefer you can find below the source of a PostgreSQL function that can be used to purge Audit entries older than a given date.
+You can easily adapt it:

-*   to change the filtering done on audit record to filter,
+- to change the filtering done on audit record to filter,
-*   to match the syntax of other databases than PostgreSQL.
+- to match the syntax of other databases than PostgreSQL.

 {{#> panel type='code' heading='nx_audit_purge for PostgreSQL'}}